Logo Copyright © 2007 NCCG - All Rights Reserved

 True Poverty of Spirit

-The secret of true faith is to have nothing in itself -- because you have given it up -- and yet it is to have all in Christ -- because He returns it to you many times over.
-Faith in Christ is dying to your own way of thinking and feeling and letting Him live in you, so that your thoughts and feelings become transformed.
+The secret of true emunah (faith) is to have nothing in itself -- because you have given it up -- and yet it is to have all in Christ -- because He returns it to you many times over. emunah (faith) in Christ is dying to your own way of thinking and feeling and letting Him live in you, so that your thoughts and feelings become transformed.
 And when they do, you will find you are thinking and feeling in a way that is quite different from that of the natural mind and heart.
 You will begin to "see" and "understand" quite differently -- so differently, in fact, that none but a true believer will know what you are talking about when you try to express this new life.
 You will be speaking a different language to unbelievers because you belong to a different spiritual country.

 Feelings and Irrationality

 I know a woman who refuses to believe that baptism by immersion is the true biblical principle despite the very plain teaching in the Scriptures.
 Instead of believing what the Lord and His apostles clearly taught, she follows after her own feelings and rationalisation.
 Since she has good feelings she believes this is the Holy Spirit even though the thinking is muddled and confused.
-This is not faith but open rebellion against the Word.
+This is not emunah (faith) but open rebellion against the Word.
 This woman centres the Gospel in her feelings.
 She is one of the most unstable and confused Christians I have met.
-She does not have faith in the Word and is denying her own salvation.
+She does not have emunah (faith) in the Word and is denying her own salvation.

 When Feelings Become "Spirit"